There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) develop a research question and formulate a framework to answer the question; (2) practise appropriate methodology to research an engineering problem or test a hypothesis or theory; (3) demonstrate mastery of disciplinary and interdisciplinary knowledge and skills; (4) apply appropriate technical tools to investigate a research problem; (5) evaluate and synthesise results and draw appropriate conclusions; (6) locate and critically evaluate relevant literature and other sources of information; (7) communicate clearly, effectively and appropriately using written, oral and visual means in a range of contexts; (8) plan and manage a project to meet deadlines; (9) demonstrate initiative, creativity and independence; and (10) conduct themselves in a professional manner.
+Students are able to (1) develop a research question; (2) formulate a framework to answer the question; (3) practise appropriate methodology to research an engineering problem or test a hypothesis or theory; (4) apply appropriate technical tools; (5) evaluate results to draw appropriate conclusions; (5) evaluate results to draw appropriate conclusions; (6) critically evaluate relevant literature and other sources of information; (7) communicate clearly, effectively and appropriately using written, oral and visual means in a range of contex; (8) manage a project to meet outcomes and deadlines; (9) demonstrate initiative, creativity and independence; and (10) conduct themselves in a professional manner.

 - Unit Coordinator(s)

 - completion of 24 points of Level 4/Level 5 units in the Master of Professional Engineering

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.